Baeza, Spain: History

 The most important crops were those of cereal, complemented by the likes of grapevines, olive, and almond.
 Olive crops, far from the current-day olive monoculture, suffered from the mid-fifteenth century onward due to the cultivation of sumac.

 The diocese of Baeza was merged with Jaén in 1248 or 1249, but was later nominally restored as a titular see of the Roman Catholic Church.
 With it, a University was founded as well, which shaped the cultural personality of the city over the following centuries.
 Also, two powerful families, Benavides and Carvajales, competed for power and determined the historical evolution of the city, which required the intervention of Isabel I of Castile at the end of the fifteenth century.

 By the early 16th century, the jurisdiction of Baeza extended beyond the city proper to the hamlets of Begíjar, Lupión, Ibros, Rus, Vílchez, Bailén, Baños, Linares and Castro.

 The sixteenth century was the golden era of Baeza (and nearby Úbeda).
 It grew rich from several industries, notably textiles, and the noble families, which were well connected with the Spanish Imperial state.
 They hired major architects of the era (including Andrés de Vandelvira) to design the present cathedral, churches, public buildings, and private palaces in the then-fashionable Italian style.
 The town's university building dates to 1533.
 The city declined in importance in the seventeenth century, with the only remaining industry consisting of local production of grain and olive oil.
 As few newer structures were built during this period, this had the effect of preserving the town's Renaissance legacy.
 The university closed for a time before being reopened by the nineteenth century as a seminary.
 In the 1870s, the population was around 11,000; over the next few decades, the Linares–Almeria railway was constructed nearby and town's population grew to 14,000 by 1900.

 Landmarks

-Baeza still houses several fine public buildings:
+Baeza still houses several historic public buildings: